harryho/flat-api/README.rst

 FlatApi is:

+- **Zero coding to setup Restful API** FlatApi is designed to use without coding.
+You just need one config to setup all endpoints you need, then you can use it immediately.

 - **Flask based web server** FlatApi is built on the top of _Flask

 - **Json flat file database** FlatApi uses FlatApi_ to manage the Json flat file database.
 FlatApi is a document oriented database.

-- **Zero coding to setup Restful API** FlatApi is designed to use without coding.
-You just need one config to setup all endpoints you need, then you can use it immediately.
+- **Caching memory storage availble** FlatApi supports caching momery storage after version 4.0.0.

 Quick Start